eBay/accessibility-ruleset-runner/examples/chromeextension/README.md

 #### Run Rulesets

-Unlike the other ruleset runner examples, results from the Custom Ruleset and the aXe Ruleset are combined into a single JSON object.
+Results from the Custom Ruleset and the aXe Ruleset are combined into a single JSON object.
 This step can be modified to change how the rulesets are executed.

 #### Process Results